-With all of the activities surrounding the end of the year holidays and New Year’s celebrations, you may find yourself in desperate need of a little extra sleep.
+If one of your New Year’s Resolutions is to get more sleep, we applaud you but realize that it may be easier said than done.
 That’s a where a nap comes in.
 Naps were once considered something that small children and lazy people did, but scientists are discovering more and more that there are huge benefits to taking a short siesta in the afternoon.
 Those benefits include improved work performance, quicker reaction time, better memory, less confusion, and fewer accidents and mistakes.

 If you’re not used to taking a nap, you may not know where to start.
 It seems pretty simple — just lay down and close your eyes — but napping at the wrong time of day or for the wrong length of time can leave you groggy or unable to sleep that night.

 Let’s start with when you should nap.
 For those on a normal day-night schedule, the best time of day is 2:00 or 3:00 in the afternoon.
 That’s the time of day when you might experience post-lunch sleepiness or a lower level of alertness.
 In addition, naps taken during this time are less likely to interfere with nighttime sleep.
 If you are unable to nap in the late afternoon, try in the late morning.
 No matter how tired you are, however, try to avoid napping after 4 p.m., as it will interfere with your nighttime sleep.
 If you find that you’re exhausted at that time of day, do you best to stay up for a while, and then just go to bed early that night.